Suzanne Sacorafou, Chair of Icon G&DS Group

 Jon Slight, Web Editor

-Jon recently joined the Wallace Collection as Assistant Conservator for Frames and Furniture.
-He has worked in the museum and heritage sector for over ten years, between 2008-2015 as a Conservation Technician with the Tate.
-Jon has an MA in Conservation of Furniture and Decorative Arts from Buckinghamshire New University.
-He originally studied Fine Art at the University of Leeds and trained as a Joiner.
+I joined the Wallace Collection as Conservator for Frames and Furniture in 2015.
+I've worked in the museum and heritage sector for over ten years, between 2008-2015 as a Conservation Technician with the Tate.
+I studied the MA in Conservation of Furniture and Decorative Arts at Bucks New University, and originally trained in fine art & joinery

-I am passionate about the preservation and care of a heritage objects and making collections accessible to the public, through the development and practice of ethical conservation principles.
+I am passionate about the preservation and care of a heritage objects and making collections accessible to the public, through the practice of ethical, and sustainable conservation principles.